komidore64/maprys.net/content/pages/ergodox.md

 It's a fun experience, and you'll learn a few things about electronics and soldering on the way!

 Contact me if you have any questions about the ErgoDox.
-I might come back and make updates to this article later.
-Pictures, diagrams, or more writing.
+I might come back and make updates to this article later like pictures, diagrams, or more writing.
 Until then, type on!